dmauro/Keypress/README.md

 TODO:
     Put negative edge in sequences.
-    Check that is_exclusive works properly
+    Check that is_exclusive works properly.
+    Make ordered combos the default.